dominodatalab/model-monitoring-setup/README.md

 ## Step 1: Register Training Set

-Register your training data as a baseline for drift detection:
+Register your training data as a baseline for drift detection. **Note** that the training set must have a unique name across your Domino instance.

 ```bash
 python register_training_set.py --file /path/to/training.csv --name "My Training Set"